ogoldthwaite/ColbyCS/classProjectStuff/README.txt

-Contains folders with CS work done for the labelled class, not all classes are here.
+Contains folders with CS work done for the labelled class, not all classes or work is here.